Fractal Koch Snowflake Spiral

 As a circle's radius (what the compass is set to) scribes 6 times around the circles circumference, the three corners of the 1st equilateral triangle (iteration 1) can be produced, and the apex of the 2nd triangle (iteration 2) can also be marked.
 With the compass still at this 1st setting, a segment of the Koch Spiral - from apex 1 to apex 2 (iteration 1 to iteration 2) - is created.
 The apexes of every triangle in the iteration series are the tangent points of the spiral.

-Find the centre of the 2nd triangle, and repeat the process.
-The process can be repeated - both zooming in or zooming out - to infinity.
+Find the centre of the second triangle and repeat the process.
+The process can be repeated—either zooming in or zooming out—to infinity.

 Asymmetric circles developing the Koch Spiral.